BMKessels96/BMKessels-Festival-Scheduler/README.md

 # BMKessels-Festival-Scheduler
-A script to allocate artists to stages following an input file that lists fixed timeslots for a multitude of artists.
+A Matlab script to allocate artists to stages following an input file that lists fixed timeslots for a multitude of artists.

 The script "FestivalScheduler_BMKessels.m" will allocate stages to artists for a festival, according to a list (.txt input file, of which the name is